 v12.22.9

 If your output is on an older line, switch to the standalone pnpm installer or upgrade Node.js first.
-Ubuntu 24.04’s default Node.js 18 packages can still install the latest Corepack with an engine warning, but Ubuntu 26.04’s Node.js 22 packages are the cleaner fit for Corepack.
+Ubuntu 24.04’s default Node.js 18 packages can run pnpm 10, but they do not provide the node-corepack package used in the Corepack install section.
+Ubuntu 26.04’s Node.js 22 packages are the cleaner distro-package fit for Corepack.

 curl -fsSL https://get.pnpm.io/install.sh | sh -